Background & Training:

 Aoife’s approach is Integrative drawing on variety of therapeutic models (Person Centred, Compassion Focused Therapy, Psychodynamic & Cognitive Behaviour Therapy).
 At the core of Aoife’s approach is kindness, non-judgement, validation and empowerment.
 Her priority is to ensure a safe and compassionate relationship with her clients.

-Aoife holds ten years administrative experience in a range of areas including a family business and in the charity sector.
+Aoife holds ten years experience in a range of areas including a family business and in the charity sector.
 Her role as a service administrator with Jigsaw involved Aoife being a point of contact offering information and support to young people/parents while ensuring confidentiality.

-Aoife also works with the Alzheimers Society as a Helpline Adviser.
+Aoife also works with the Alzheimers Society as a helpline adviser.
 She acts as a point of contact and an emotional support for people with dementia and for their families/carers at all stages of their journey.
 Furthermore, she supports volunteers in their role on the helpline through encouragement and de-briefing when required.

 Aoife also has four years teaching experience; including working with children with Autism and teaching English in Spain.